verdnatura/myt/README.md

 ## Todo

-* Don't push (modified) routines whose SQL text is the same in DB.
 * Preserve all characteristics on pull: comments, SQL mode, READS SQL DATA...
-* Update routines shasum when push.
 * Undo changes when there is an error applying a version using "undo" files.
 * Use a custom *Dockerfile* for local database container.
 * Console logging via events.